ejichen/game3/README.md

 Changes From The Design Document:

 The tempo in the game is not important.
 The player only needs to matches the order.
+Also, the game uses non-instrument sound effects.

 Good / Bad / Ugly Code: